George L. Newman (1855)

 Final Voyage

-On October 8, 1871 at 9 o'clock in the evening the bark George L. Newman sailing blind from the smoke generated from the Great Peshtigo Fire, ran aground on the shoals on the southeast side of Green Island.
-The smoke was so thick that the Green Island lighthouse keeper, Samual Drew, had kept the light on during the day.
-Keeper Drew helped rescue the crew, who stayed at the lighthouse for a week while they salvaged what they could from the wrecked vessel.
+On 8 October 1871, the George L. Newman had departed Little Suamico, Wisconsin on Green Bay with a cargo of lumber.
+The vessel was sailing completely blind due to the thickness of smoke generated from the Great Peshtigo Fire.
+Where at 9pm the vessel ran aground on the shoals on the southeast side of Green Island, in the middle of Green Bay.
+The smoke was so thick that the lightkeeper at the Green island Lighthouse Samuel Drew had kept the light lit during the day.
+Samuel Drew helped rescued the crew of the George L. Newman who stayed at the lighthouse for a week while waiting for someone to pick them up.
+They salvaged what they could from the wrecked vessel.

 Map